-- Sponsored content can go a long way when making an impression.
+- Although people avoid online advertisements, the same isn’t true for sponsored content.
 Research has shown that consumers remember branded content twice as long as they remember a traditional advertisement.

-- According to Backlinko’s Google ranking signals study, the top 10 results for most keywords have an average word count of roughly 1,450 words.
+- When it comes to content length, you’ll want to go long - the top 10 results for most keywords have an average word count of roughly 1,450 words.

 - Remember, though, that SEO is not only about doing everything right, but doing everything better than everyone else.
-When it comes to content, the longer, the better (again, without sacrificing quality or substance).
+When it comes to content, the longer, the better.
 Pieces between 2,000 and 3,000 words consistently outrank 1,000-word pieces, and the average content length of the #1 article in search results contains roughly 2,500 words.

 - Need proof?
 Video content is over 50 times more likely to rank organically on page 1 in Google than written content, and including videos on a website can increase time spent on page by 88%

 - This is due, at least in part, to the engagement it receives, as videos have a 41% higher click-through rate (CTR) than plain text results.

 - When it comes to video sharing and video platforms, YouTube is the top performer.
 It is the second most popular website with 74.8 billion average monthly visits and 2.7 billion monthly active users.

-- YouTube, which was acquired by Google in 2006, ranks very well in Google search results, with 88% of the videos ranking in the top 10 results on Google rank on YouTube for the same search.
+- YouTube, which was acquired by Google in 2006, ranks very well in Google search results, with 88% of the videos ranking in the top 10 results on Google ranking on YouTube for the same search.

 - For businesses, YouTube content can prove invaluable.
 In a study shared by Google, 90% of users reported they discover new brands or products on YouTube.